diagrid-labs/santa-claus-workflow/README.md

 > This demo is created for [Festive Tech Calendar 2023](https://festivetechcalendar.com/).

-Santa Claus is using [Dapr](https://dapr.io/) to ensure everyone gets their Christmas gift on time in the holiday season.
-He has a large and diverse team of elves who are responsible for different tasks such as making toys, wrapping gifts, and loading the sleigh.
+Santa Claus is using [Dapr](https://dapr.io/) to ensure everyone gets their Christmas gift on time.
+He has a large team of elves who are responsible for different tasks such as making toys, wrapping gifts, and loading the sleigh.
 Each task is an activity that can be executed by one or more elves.
 Santa needs to coordinate the activities of all the elves in a reliable and efficient way.

 That's where [Dapr Workflow](https://docs.dapr.io/developing-applications/building-blocks/workflow/workflow-overview/) comes in.
-Santa defines his workflow in code (he prefers C#, but Python or Java can also be used) where he specifies the sequence and conditions of the activities.
-Dapr Workflow takes care of the orchestration logic, fault tolerance, and scalability of the workflow, so Santa can focus on the business logic is assured of optimal elf efficiency.
+Santa defines his workflow in code (he prefers C#, but Python or Java can also be used) where he specifies the sequence of the activities.
+Dapr Workflow takes care of the orchestration logic, fault tolerance, and scalability of the workflow, so Santa can focus on the business logic and is assured of optimal elf efficiency.

 ## Workflow overview